tudurom/bsc-thesis/doc/main.typ

 when trying to make a build process bootstrappable
 #footnote[A process which the authors call 'debootstrapping'.]:
-(a) leveraging old versions of build dependencies—which do not need binary seeds—and putting in the required effort to run them—followed by (b) creating re-implementations of the targetted programs without seeds.
+(a) leveraging old versions of build dependencies—which do not need binary seeds—and putting in the required effort to run them, followed by (b) creating re-implementations of the targetted programs without seeds.
 They advocate for the latter approach, which they then apply to create a bootstrapping process for the OCaml compiler---a non-trivial compiler targeting a high-level language.